2026 GTM AI Summit

 Three-Component ICP Builder

 Firmographic × technographic × behavioral.
-Weighted score, ERP verification (HG Insights), migration signals, native Clay signals + Claygents for fuzzier news.
+Weighted score, ERP verification (HG Insights), migration signals, native data signals + AI scrapes for fuzzier news.
 Per-signal conditional and AI snippet messaging.

 Demo · PatternS2